RubberDuckCollector/quizlet-write/README.md

     - [ ] for the progress through the quiz, make a progress bar
         - increment the bar when the progress is divisible by a certain number, which corresponds to a pre-mapped version of the progress bar
         - store the progress bar stages in a separate file and import them in `main.py`
-- [x] add lifetime session correct and lifetime session incorrect counters to the program that get printed out at the end of the session
 - [x] make it so the key in the PDF graph is shown to the left of the plot instead of the right
+- [x] finished 2025-07-09: add lifetime session correct and lifetime session incorrect counters to the program that get printed out at the end of the session
+- [x] finished 2025-07-10: implement an optional command line argument where the program switches the position of the term and answer on each line of a flash card file, creates a "{filename}_OUTPUT.txt" file

 ## Next features/TODO